-In late pregnancy, as with other NSAIDs, Voltaren® Gel should be avoided because it will cause premature closure of the ductus arteriosus [see Warnings and Precautions (5.9)].
+In late pregnancy, as with other NSAIDs, VOLTAREN® GEL should be avoided because it will cause premature closure of the ductus arteriosus [see Warnings and Precautions (5.9)].

-17.9 Eye Exposure
+Eye Exposure

-Patients should be instructed to avoid contact of Voltaren® Gel with the eyes and mucosa, although not studied, should be avoided.
+Instruct patients to avoid contact of VOLTAREN® GEL with the eyes and mucosa, although not studied, should be avoided.
 Patients should be advised that if eye contact occurs, they should immediately wash out the eye with water or saline and consult a physician if irritation persists for more than an hour.